overhangio/tutor/docs/whatnext.rst

 Meeting the community
 ---------------------

-Ask your questions and chat with the Tutor community on the official community forums: https://discuss.overhang.io
+Ask your questions and chat with the Tutor community on the official Open edX community forum: https://discuss.openedx.org